jkim1134/beginning-bioinformatics/docs/ai_usage.md

 -applied "for line_num, line in enumerate(f, start=1):"
 -tested validity by attaching and running with command

+-ChatGPT-4
+-explain the difference between file.readlines() and file.read() in python -1. readlines()
+Purpose: Reads the entire file and returns a list of lines, where each line is a string including the newline character (\n) at the end (unless it’s the last line without one).
+Use case: When you want to process the file line by line, and need to treat each line as an individual item in a list.

+with open("example.txt", "r") as file:
+    lines = file.readlines()

+print(lines)
+['Line 1\n', 'Line 2\n', 'Line 3\n']

+file.read()
+What it does: Reads the entire contents of a file into a single string.
+Includes: All characters — including newline characters (\n) — as part of the string.
+Use case: When you want to process or analyze the whole file at once (e.g., searching for a pattern, counting characters, etc.).

+with open("example.txt", "r") as file:
+    content = file.read()
+print(content)
+Line 1
+Line 2
+Line 3
+with open("example.txt", "r") as file:
+    for line in file:
+        print(line.strip())
+This reads lines one at a time (memory-efficient), rather than loading the whole list at once.
+-changed file.readlines() to file.read()
+-Ran the command with readlines and read separately

 9/6/25

 -ChatGPT-4
 -Explain the following code from Bio.SeqIO import parse def gc_content(seq): gc = seq.count('G') + seq.count('C') return (gc / len(seq)) * 100 max_gc_id = "" max_gc_value = 0 for seq_record in parse("rosalind_gc (1).txt", "fasta"): gc = gc_content(seq_record.seq) if gc > max_gc_value: max_gc_value = gc max_gc_id = seq_record.id print(max_gc_id) print(f"{max_gc_value:.6f}")